 The Council will continue to adopt a flexible approach to borrowing, making use of internal resources and keeping shorter term borrowing under review in comparison to longer term borrowing costs.
 This approach has minimised financing costs for capital projects where appropriate.
-The Council currently has no external borrowing and does not foresee undertaking any external borrowing during the remainder of the 2019-20 financial year.
+The Council currently has no external borrowing and does not foresee undertaking any long term external borrowing during the remainder of the 2020-21 financial year.
+It is anticipated that as external borrowing is required, it will be undertaken as a mixture of short-term funding through money markets (often intra-local authority lending) and longer term borrowing, for which the PWLB currently offers terms which are most favourable and appropriate to the Council's likely level of requirement.
+This is in line with the Prudential Indicators, which set limits for the maturity spread of external debt.

-Forward projections of borrowing are summarised in the Prudential Indicators at appendix 11 and considered in more detail in the capital strategy at appendix 12a.
+Forward projections of borrowing are summarised in the Prudential Indicators at appendix 10 and considered in more detail in the capital strategy at appendix 11a.
 The liability benchmark set out in the Interest Rate Risk section above allows management of interest rate exposure while ensuring that funds are kept available for cash flow requirements.